 Okay, So Where Should You Keep A Litter Box?

-While it is safe to keep your cat’s litter box in your bedroom, you need to take some precautions:
+While it is mostly safe to keep your cat’s litter box in your bedroom, you do need to take some precautions:

-- When possible, keep the litter box as far from your bed as you can, so that you and your cat have some space and you reduce the risk of tripping over the litter box in the dark.
+- Keep the litter box as far from your bed as you can, so that you and your cat have some space.
+This also reduces the risk of tripping over the litter box in the dark.

-- You can use litter box covers, cabinets or furniture, or other items to hide the litter box so that you can contain the litter dust, but these can make it more difficult to clean the box.
+- You can use a covered litter box, a cabinet or piece of furniture, or other items to hide the litter box.
+This will contain the litter dust, but can make it more difficult to clean the dirty box.